coding-mew/skat_cardDealer_bidCalculator/README.md

-> for general information on how to play the game look e.g. here:
+> 3. For general information on how to play the game look e.g. here:
   >   https://gamerules.com/rules/skat-card-game/